 - The final possibility is that this was simply a case of awkward phrasing and James Stewart was the son of Robert Stewart.

-In 1790 the purchaser, John Carrick deposed in a chancery suit that the title to the tract was not clear because “the dower of a certain James Stuart’s wife has never been relinquished to said tract of land.”9 If we’re grasping at straws, that might mean that James Stewart and his wife had left the state and were inaccessible to release her dower.
-(Note that it also implies that Carrick believed her to be alive, as her dower interest was limited to her lifetime.)
+In 1790 the purchaser, John Carrick deposed in a chancery suit that the title to the tract was not clear because “the dower of a certain James Stuart’s wife has never been relinquished to said tract of land.”23 If we’re grasping at straws, that might mean that James Stewart and his wife had left the state and were inaccessible to testify as to her dower release.
+It’s important to also note that this testimony implies that Carrick believed her to be alive, as her dower interest was limited to her lifetime.
+(Note that the clerk entering the deed in 1782 indicated that Margaret had, in fact, relinquished dower.)

 Could this have been our James and Margaret Stewart?

 The evidence is paper-thin.
 He was about the right age to have children born in Virginia in the 1770s and 1780s (his youngest son gave his birthplace as Virginia in censuses), his wife was named Margaret, he evidently left the area not long after the 1782 deed and was not readily available for his wife to release dower in 1790.
-We also know that our James Stewart, or his wife, was related in some way to a Shaw family, a number of who lived in Rockbridge County (and one of whom was John Stewart’s wife.)
+We also know that our James Stewart, or his wife, was related in some way to a Shaw family, a number of who lived in Rockbridge County and and one of whom was John Stewart’s wife.
+Our James Stewart also named his eldest son “Robert” who named one of his own sons “Walker” and Margaret signed the 1782 deed with a “W” mark.

 James Stewart in Augusta/Rockbridge Records